Letitia Bushe: Friendship with Mary Delany

 Bushe was a friend of Mary Delany from 1731.
 She stayed with Delany on numerous occasions, and a miniature of Bushe by Joseph Browne is included in the 1861 Correspondence of Mrs Delany edited by Lady Llanover.
 Much of what is known about Bushe's life is from the letters between her and Delany.
-Details included was the fact that Bushe contracted smallpox which marred her good looks, and her poverty after her father's death is the reason she believed she did not receive any offers of marriage.
+Details included that Bushe contracted smallpox which marred her good looks, and her poverty after her father's death is the reason she believed she did not receive any offers of marriage.
 Bush and Delany remained very good friends, with Delany referring to Bushe drawing landscapes, and cleaning painting at Delany's home Delville House.
 Bushe and Delany embarked on a number of artist projects together.
 Delany described Bushe as "a gay, good-humoured, innocent girl, without the least conceit of her beauty .... she paints delightfully" and Delany painted Bushe herself.

 Artistic work

 One of Bushe's pieces which is in the National Gallery of Ireland, A view of Bray (1736), shows her skill as a topographical artist and her humour, as she includes herself in the painting with an accompanying dog.
 During a visit to England in 1743, she painted a View of London which is taken from Hampstead Heath, as well as views of Bath and Bristol.
 In Ireland, Bushe painted studies of country houses, including their gardens.
 She also made antiquarian drawings for Bishop Robert Clayton, a friend of Delany.
+Bushe’s drawing of the Templebryan stone circle has also been noted by scholars as an early example of artistic engagement with Irish antiquities.